Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 Recording and playing back tests depends on an external tool called "test-proxy" (see doc/TestProxy.md) You can start this tool manually or autmatically as part of you development flow.
-For automatic start you will need to set the envieronment variable "AZURE_TEST_USE_TEST_PROXY" to value "ON".
+For automatic start you will need to set the environment variable "AZURE_TEST_USE_TEST_PROXY" to value "ON".

 ##### Running tests